sbinet/fubsy/doc/guide/example-c.rst

 this case because it includes ``*.h`` as well as ``*.c``, and you don't pass header files to the C compiler.

 So what's wrong with this example?
-Why is this the "WRONG WAY" to build C programs with Fubsy?
+Why is this the naive way to build C programs with Fubsy?
 There are several problems:

   * it's not portable: ``mytool`` is the wrong filename on Windows, and ``cc`` is a Unix convention

   * it won't scale: for a 3-file project, it's no big deal to recompile the world on every change.
-But if ``headers`` contains 250 header files and ``source`` 300 source files, you will feel the pain on every rebuild.
+But if ``headers`` contains 250 header files and ``source`` 300 source files, every rebuild will recompile all of those files.
 You want an *incremental build*, where Fubsy rebuilds the bare minimum based on your actual source dependencies and which files have changed.

 Incidentally, this build script isn't really *wrong*, as long as you only care about building on Unix.
 It will do the job, and it